-The Research and Policy for Infectious Disease Dynamics (RAPIDD) program aims to improve the state of the art of mathematical modeling of infectious diseases, making it more reliable and relevant to policy makers preparing for or responding to outbreaks.
+Fogarty's Division of International Epidemiology and Population Studies (DIEPS) manages the Research and Policy for Infectious Disease Dynamics (RAPIDD) program, which aims to improve mathematical modeling of infectious diseases, making it more reliable and relevant to policymakers preparing for or responding to outbreaks.
 The program has

 - how models relate with one another and with data of various quality and scale

 - how the needs of decision-makers can be characterized and addressed through modeling